bmarinov/garage-storage-controller/README.md

 This project is in alpha and should be considered a technical preview.
 Core functionality is present, but some edge cases and common errors are not yet handled.

 CRDs are still alpha, following is subject to change:
+- Naming conventions for created (owned) resources.
-- Use units for `maxSize` (e.g. "10Gi").
+- Importing existing resources (e.g. buckets).
-- Differentiate between exact and derived resource names.
+- Differentiate between exact and derived (pre-/suffixed) resource names.

 API will stabilize as soon as the project hits beta state.